wellrestedphp/wellrested/README.md

 ### Requests

-Use the Request class read information about the request sent to the server.
-You can ready the headers, method, and message body.
+Use the Request class to read information about the request sent to the server.
+You can read the headers, method, and message body.

-Request provides a singlton instance representing the request sent to the current script.
+Request provides a singleton instance representing the request sent to the current script.

 ```php
 $rqst = \pjdietz\WellRESTed\Request::getRequest();